CIS565-Fall-2023/Project1-CUDA-Flocking/README.md

 - Constructing a uniform grid data structure reduces each boid's neighbor checks from O(n) to O(1).
 - Rearranging buffer layouts for more contiguous memory access further increases performance.

 We now compare the performance of the naive GPU method, uniform grid method, and coherent grid method, as well as of various other parameters.
-Unless otherwise specified, lower numbers are better.

 ### # Boids vs. FPS